Skip to content

 userMapper.updateById(updateRecord)

-// Regular chained invocation
+// Regular chained call

 UpdateChainWrapper<T> update();